Studio Projects C1 Circuit Upgrade Kit

 (If you have already changed the capsule for our RK-87 or RK-12 types, you could still use this mod kit.
 If you have installed a K47 capsule, we do not recommend this mod kit, as the circuit mod would cause the microphone to be too dark-sounding.)

 We recorded a U87 Ai and a modded C1 side by side.
 The audio tracks are practically indistinguishable.
 Listen via the MP3 players embedded below.

 Here's a frequency analysis of these two audio tracks.
 The response of the two mics is nearly identical above 80Hz.
 Below 80Hz, the modded C1 has better response.
 (If you don't want the lows, just switch on the mic's high-pass filter.)

 Note: the graph above is not a sweep test of either microphone, but an averaged frequency response of the voice recordings included below.
 The point of the graph is that the U87 Ai and modded C1 capture almost exactly the same frequencies (above 80Hz).

-The earliest C1, with no switches
+- the earliest "797 Audio" branded microphones with no switches

 C1 Mod Service

 We now offer a mod service for US residents.
 If you're not able to solder, or don't wish to risk damaging your microphone, we can perform this modification for you.